-Customer experience (CX) refers to a combination of factors that result from touchpoints between an individual, business, or organization and the Federal Government over the duration of an interaction and relationship.
+As defined by Executive Order 14058, the term Customer Experience (CX) means the public's perceptions of and overall satisfaction with interactions with an agency, product, or service.
+Building on this definition and applied in the broader context of this Section and the Federal Performance Framework, the term refers to a combination of factors that result from touchpoints between an individual, business, or organization and the Federal Government over the duration of an interaction and relationship.
 These factors can include ease/simplicity, efficiency/speed, equity/transparency of the process, effectiveness/perceived value of the service itself, and the interaction with any employees.
 Perceived responsiveness to individual needs and feedback is also important.
 Similar to their application in the private sector, these factors can drive the overall satisfaction and confidence/trust with the program, agency, and the government at large.
-A customer's experience interacting with the Federal government directly contributes to their trust in government itself. -As a Federal government, it is our responsibility to ensure that every interaction a member of the public has with their government demonstrates competence and builds trust.
+A customer's experience interacting with the Federal government directly contributes to their trust in government itself.2

+As a Federal government, it is our responsibility to ensure that every interaction a member of the public has with their government demonstrates competence and transparency and builds trust.
 To that end, measures of experience (including measures of equity (e.g., participation), effort (burden/friction), and those outlined further in this guidance) are of co-equal importance as traditional measures of financial and operational performance, and which this document begins to outline an accountability framework to deliver.
 Services, that are defined by actual customer needs, are the unit of observation for this performance accountability irrespective of perceived current ownership or budgetary / organizational lines.

-280.4 What is Federal Government service delivery?
+280.4 What is Federal Government service design and delivery?